 But I have found planner peace with my Desire Map Planner (weekly edition) and Leuchtturm 1917 notebook that I use as a Bullet Journal (BuJo).
 In this blog post I’ll share how I set up both systems, and in a second post I will share how I use both systems for planning my week.
 Of course, your mileage is going to vary so let this inspire you.
 Most importantly, take what you want and leave the rest.

-I’m going to assume that you completed the Desire Map process (book or workshop) and have some Core Desired Feelings to try on – you don’t have to have them completely decided upon or so-committed-to-them-that-they-are-tattooed-on-your-body (though temporary tattoos are super-fun!).
+I’m going to assume that you completed the Desire Map process (book or workshop) and have some Core Desired Feelings to try on – you don’t have to have them completely decided upon or so-committed-to-them-that-they-are-tattooed-on-your-body.
 But a few Core Desired Feelings (CDFs) that lead you to feeling expansive, free, and lit up is just perfect.

 Get your coloured pens, and let’s get started!